Which of the following is NOT a characteristic of neurons? | Channels for Pearson+

 1

-Understand the basic characteristics of neurons.
-Neurons are specialized cells in the nervous system responsible for transmitting information through electrical and chemical signals.
+Understand the characteristics of neurons: Neurons are specialized cells in the nervous system responsible for transmitting information throughout the body.

-Recognize that neurons have the ability to generate action potentials.
-This is a fundamental characteristic that allows neurons to communicate with other neurons, muscles, and glands.
+Identify the typical characteristics of neurons: Neurons are known for their longevity, high metabolic rate, and ability to generate action potentials.

-Identify that neurons have a high metabolic rate.
-This is due to their constant activity and the energy required to maintain ion gradients across their membranes.
+Consider the ability to undergo mitosis: Most neurons do not undergo mitosis, meaning they do not typically divide and reproduce after maturity.

 Related Videos